Keshli

-Keshli (كشلی) (Note: Also romanized as Keshlī) is a village in Khotbeh Sara Rural District of Kargan Rud District, Talesh County, Gilan province, Iran.
+Keshli (كشلی) (Note: Also romanized as Keshlī) is a village in Khotbeh Sara Rural District of Kargan Rud District in Talesh County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,784 in 719 households.
 The following census in 2011 counted 3,081 people in 831 households.
 The 2016 census measured the population of the village as 2,920 people in 884 households.
 It was the most populous village in its rural district.